The Limbaugh Institute for Advanced Conservative Studies.

 We have another energy bill coming down the pike.

-But, you know, we just need to set a goal, just like John Kennedy set a goal to putting a man on the moon in 10 years.
+But, you know, we just need to set a set a goal.

-We need to set a goal of being energy independent at a date certain time.
+Just like John Kennedy set a goal to putting a man on the moon in 10 years, we need to set a goal of being energy independent at a date certain time.

 In fact, I kid and say here in the 2nd District of Kentucky, we've been making ethanol for a long time, but it's been for personal consumption with the bourbon industry.

-You know, we can solve two problems here.
+We can solve two problems here.

-We can take care of our economic security by making sure that we can provide our own resources for our own fuel, whether it's drilling in anwar, whether it's building these ethanol and biodiesel refineries, using coal for coal gasification, or the oil shell we have in this country, or the tar sands that Canada uses for oil.
+We can take care of our economic security by making sure that we can provide our own resources for our own fuel, whether it's drilling in NWAR, whether it's building these ethanol and biodiesel refineries, using coal for coal gasification, or the oil shell we have in this country, or the tar sands that Canada uses for oil.

 We have all that here.

-There's a lot out there and in terms of our economic security Congressman if we don't get the out of control spending under control, we got a real problem here.
+And in terms of our economic security, Congressman, if we don't get the out-of-control spending under control, we've got a real problem here.

 Well, I agree with that, and we've done a lot.